anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 3. Register your components as no problems to remove with Asset Description.

-   Since Avatar Optimizer v1.7.0, you can use [Asset Description] to register components only for preserving data for edit-mode tools, that doesn't effects on build or at runtime.
+   Since Avatar Optimizer v1.7.0, you can use [Asset Description] to register components only for holding data for edit-mode tools, that doesn't affects on build or at runtime.
    If your tool process nothing at build time or runtime, you can use this to register your components instead of removing your components before Avatar Optimizer processes.

    Please refer [Asset Description] for more details.

-   If your tool process something at build time, registering with Asset Description is not recommended.
+   If your tool process something at build time or runtime, registering with Asset Description is not recommended.
-   Using Asset Description for components that process something at build time may unexpectedly remove your components and disables your tool if the execution order is incorrect or unexpectedly changed.
+   If you use Asset Description for components that process something at build time or runtime, it may cause unexpectedly removing your components and your tool not working properly when the execution order is incorrect or unexpectedly changed.

-   This method is internally used by Avatar Optimizer to keep compatibility with well-known edit-mode tools.
+   Avatar Optimizer internally uses this method to keep compatibility with well-known edit-mode tools.

 [Asset Description]: ../asset-description

 ### Removing your components {#remove-component}

-You can remove your components with [`DestroyImmediate`][DestroyImmediate] to remove your components.

-There is several ways to process and remove your component from avatar before Avatar Optimizer processes on build.
+There are several ways to process and remove your components from avatar before Avatar Optimizer processes on build.
+You can use [`DestroyImmediate`][DestroyImmediate] method for removing your components.

 If your tool is a non-destructive tool based on NDMF[^NDMF], you can remove your components before the phases prior to the Optimizing phase of NDMF or before `com.anatawa12.avatar-optimizer` plugin